surilindur/graphpub/README.md

 ## Compatibility

-The queries are sent using `POST` with a reasonably formed `User-Agent` header, and should thus work with reverse proxies that do agent validation or block the use of query strings.
+The queries are sent using `POST` with a `User-Agent` header following the [common conventions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent), and should thus work with reverse proxies that do agent validation or block the use of query strings.

 The tool has been tested against the following SPARQL endpoints: